 Duke University School of Medicine requires an approved affiliation agreement with your home institution to allow for participation in the visiting medical student program and is required to be approved prior to application to the visiting medical student program.
-All requests to establish said agreement must be submitted by an appropriate home school representative only,via email, to Steven D Wilson, Student Services Officer and Visiting Student Coordinator, email@example.com.
+All requests to establish said agreement must be submitted by an appropriate home school representative only,via email, to Scott Campbell Visiting Student Coordinator, Office of the Registrar, email@example.com.
 The request should include the following:

 Official Name of Institution / School of Medicine